 US 212 is identified by the Minnesota Department of Transportation (MnDOT) as a Critical Rural Freight Corridor in the Minnesota Statewide Freight System and Investment Plan (2018) through the project area.
-The roadway provides essential freight connection for over 22,000 square miles of Southwest Minnesota that does not have access to the Minneapolis/St. Paul Metropolitan Area (Twin Cities) using the Interstate Highway
+The roadway provides essential freight connection for over 22,000 square miles of Southwest Minnesota that does not have access to the Minneapolis/St. Paul Metropolitan Area (Twin Cities) using the Interstate Highway System.

-System.
 The roadway has 1,350 heavy commercial annual average daily traffic (HCAADT) and moves large amounts of freight from Minnesota, South Dakota, Wyoming, and Montana.
-This Project will improve freight mobility and connectivity for freight haulers who utilize the roadway, the over 65 major freight generators who are located along the entirety of US 212 in Minnesota, and most dramatically for the 12 freight generators located immediately adjacent to the project area.
+This Project will improve freight mobility and connectivity for freight haulers who utilize US 212.
+There are over 65 major freight generators located along the entirety of US 212 in Minnesota, of which 12 are located immediately adjacent to the project area.
 As part of the US Highway 212 Corridor Study, 16 major freight generators were interviewed, and all supported the Project.
 US 212 was identified by every business interviewed as key to receiving inputs to production and shipping manufactured goods to the market.